dchuquilla/ballast_library/README.md

 This project is a library management system with a backend built using Ruby on Rails and a frontend built using React.

+In this particular case Book copies are borrowed by members and managed by librarians.
+Members can borrow and return book copies, while librarians can manage books, and book copies.

+Endpoints are documented using Swagger and are grouped by Member and Librarian roles.

+Authentication is implemented with JWT and devise for user management.

+Authorization is implemented with Policy Object pattern.

 ## Technologies Used

 - **Backend**: Ruby on Rails 3.1.2